Curated by Lungs Project

 4 October – 21 October 2017 @ Vane

 Wednesday – Saturday 12 noon – 5pm

-Lungs Project is a non-profit curatorial collective founded in 2016 by two artists and two curators.
-All MA graduates of the University of Sunderland, the team consists of Angela Wingate-Burdon, Marta Rubinato, Rebecca Burdon, and Sheyda Porter.
+Lungs Project is a non-profit curatorial collective founded in 2016 by MA graduates of the University of Sunderland, the team currently consists of Angela Wingate-Burdon and Sheyda A. Khaymaz.